IO500/io500/README.md

 $ ./io500 -h
 Synopsis:
-  ./io500 <INI file> [options]                     Run the benchmark ./io500 --list | -l                              List all configuration options ./io500 --list-mandatory | -lm                   List only mandatory configuration options ./io500 <INI file> --verify <output file>        Verify that the output matches the configuration ./io500 --help | -h                              Show this help message
+  ./io500 <INI file> [options]                     Run the benchmark or
+  ./io500 <INI file> --verify <output file>        Verify that the output matches the configuration or
+  ./io500 --help | -h                              Show this help message or
+  ./io500 --list | -l                              List all configuration options for INI file or
+  ./io500 --list-mandatory | -lm                   List only mandatory configuration options for INI file

 Options:
   --config-hash          Compute the configuration hash